 Using the Matchbook betting exchange to make money

 Matched betting is a way to turn bookmaker free bets and offers into real money.
-It works by ‘matching’ your bets – placing one a bookmaker and the other at a betting exchange.
+Read our guide ‘What is Matched Betting?’ for more information.
+Matched betting works by ‘matching’ your bets – placing one a bookmaker and the other at a betting exchange.
 A Matchbook betting exchange account is ideal for matched betting, especially with the current commission rate offer.
 Download your free introduction today to find out more about matched betting.